-- 1. Prior Authorization Form (PA 719A form): This form is used by physicians and authorized prescribers to order durable medical equipment, supplies, services (i.e., home care, dental, optical) that are necessary to treat a health care condition.
+- 1. Prior Authorization Form (PA 719A form): This form is used by physicians and authorized prescribers to order durable medical equipment, supplies, and services and products (i.e., DME/POS, dental, optical) that are necessary to treat a health care condition.
 This serves as the beneficiary's prescription. - 2.
 The Letter of Medical Necessity provides DC Medicaid with a visual image of the patient's needs.
 This letter is issued by the physician or authorized prescriber. - 3.
 Evaluation/Assessment is submitted if necessary. - 4.
-Plan of Treatment medically justifies the necessity for all supplies, equipment, and/or service under this program and must be attached to the 719A form.
+Plan of Treatment medically justifies the necessity for all supplies and equipment under this program and must be attached to the 719A form.